shyamron/Backtesting_TradingAlgorithms_Optimize/README.md

 2. Optimization: Users can optimize the parameters of the selected trading strategy.
 The platform will vary the parameter values and evaluate the strategy's performance to find the optimal values.

 3. Display Results: The platform will display the backtest results and optimization outputs to the user.
-This includes performance metrics, such as profit/loss, and visualization of the strategy's performance using plots.
+This includes performance metrics, and visualization of the strategy's performance using plots.